MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/intro/technologies.md

-## Windows 10 Enterprise E3, E5 and Microsoft Defender for Endpoint
+## Windows 10 Enterprise E5 or E3 with Microsoft Defender for Endpoint
  |
  --- | ---
 Recommended